MicrosoftDocs/PlayReady/Docs/Overview/developing-applications.md

 Application developers can create Universal Windows Platform (UWP) applications capable of providing PlayReady content to the user while enforcing the access rules defined by the content provider.
 An application can freely use this built-in PlayReady Client in Windows 8, 8.1, or 10, without signing any agreement with Microsoft, and without the need of any PlayReady certificate, or any PlayReady fee or royalty due.

-Windows 10 PlayReady documentation can be found at [PlayReady for Windows 10](https://msdn.microsoft.com/en-us/windows/uwp/audio-video-camera/playready-client-sdk) and at [Windows.​Media.​Protection.​Play​Ready Namespace](https://docs.microsoft.com/en-us/uwp/api/Windows.Media.Protection.PlayReady) .
+Windows 10 PlayReady documentation can be found at [PlayReady for Windows 10](https://msdn.microsoft.com/en-us/windows/uwp/audio-video-camera/playready-Client-sdk) and at [Windows.​Media.​Protection.​Play​Ready Namespace](https://docs.microsoft.com/en-us/uwp/api/Windows.Media.Protection.PlayReady) .
 Samples of PlayReady Windows 10 applications can be found as part of the [UWP Samples collection](https://github.com/Microsoft/Windows-universal-samples) and at [PlayReady sample Universal Windows Apps for Windows 10 (Javascript/C#/EME)](https://code.msdn.microsoft.com/windowsapps/PlayReady-samples-for-124a3738).

 You can also create PlayReady Windows Store and Web applications for Windows 8.1.
 Windows 8.1 PlayReady documentation can be found at [Developing PlayReady Windows Store and Web Apps](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/dn468834.aspx).
 Samples of PlayReady Windows 8.1 applications can be found at [PlayReady sample for Windows 8.1 Store apps](https://code.msdn.microsoft.com/windowsapps/PlayReady-sample-for-bb3065e7).

 <br/>
 Some PlayReady Partners provide SDKs to run PlayReady on Windows 7 and Mac OS, based on Electron, Xamarin, or other technologies.
 You can contact these [PlayReady Partners](https://www.microsoft.com/playready/partners) directly for more information.

-Silverlight is a deprecated application framework running on Windows 7 and Mac OS that includes a fully functional PlayReady client.
+Silverlight is a deprecated application framework running on Windows 7 and Mac OS that includes a fully functional PlayReady Client.
 It runs in browsers with limitations, and can also run out of browsers to provide standalone apps on Windows 7 and Mac OS.

 ## Developing Applications using PlayReady on Android